In Ashtabula, Ohio, Young People Fight For The County's Political Future

 Though their philosophies about the role of government in their community are different, Thomas and Kalil say they see a common goal in their efforts to engage voters.

-About six months ago, the two ran into each other while getting coffee at the Harbor Perk Coffeehouse.
+About six months ago, the two ran into each other while getting coffee at the Harbor Perk coffee shop.
 A woman approached them and said she was proud of them.

 "She told us we reminded her of her son," Kalil says.
 Thomas notes these kinds of interactions are common.
 And while some of the county's young people do leave Ashtabula County looking for work elsewhere, Kalil believes, "the folks who do stick around are the ones who are the leaders here.
 A lot of young folks are leaving, but the ones who are sticking around are making a big difference."

-Note: A previous version of this story misspelled Donna Rullo's last name as Rulla.